 Welcome pack of milk, tea coffee and biscuits !

 A separate space in the Utility Conservatory for you to dry outdoor clothing and store footwear overnight.

 Indoor Hose down ( Hot and cold) facilities for boots in Conservatory utility.

 First Aid kit

 Pre -paid mobile phone for local/emergency calls

-All bed linen and ample towels (changed weekly) [If more than 1 change required charge is £30 please]
+All bed linen and ample towels (changed weekly) [If more than 1 change required a charge will be made]

 Hair dryers x2

 Kitchen utensils, pots & pans, cutlery, service plates and a good selection of glasses